mike-kaufman/async-context-definition/Async-Context-Definitions.md

 **TODO** fill in details of example.

-###
+## Definition of an Asynchronous API
-A fundamental challenge for asynchronous execution tracking is that, in the Node.js model, asynchronous relationships are defined both at different layers of the runtime as well as by through implicit conventions.
+A fundamental challenge for asynchronous execution tracking is that, in the Node.js model, asynchronous behavior is defined both at different layers of the code stack and through implicit API usage conventions.
 Thus, our definitions and mechanisms for tracking asynchronous execution rely on:
- 1. A notion of `client` code which sees an _asynchronous execution_ based on a series of executed JavaScript functions from different asynchronous contexts and fundamental relationships between them.
+ 1. A notion of `client` code which sees an _asynchronous execution_ based on a series of executed JavaScript functions from different logical asynchronous contexts.
- 2. A notion of `runtime` code, which can be native C++, JavaScript in Node core, or even other user code that is surfacing an asynchronous API to the `client` even if the underlying execution mixes code from different asynchronous client contexts in a single synchronous execution.
+ 2. A notion of `host` code, which can be native C++, JavaScript in Node core, or even other user code that is surfaces an asynchronous API to the `client` even if the underlying implementations mixes the execution of code from different logical asynchronous client contexts in a single synchronous execution.
- 3. A set of explicit tagging API's that will notify us of which API's are involved in these boundaries and which relations they affect.
+ 3. A set of explicit tagging API's that will notify us of which API's are involved in these boundaries, the contexts they are associated with, and which relations they affect.

 These issues are illustrated by the Node `timers` API which, as described [here](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/),